matwerber1/aws-msk-kafka-connect-docker/README.md

 # aws-msk-kafka-connect-docker

-This repository is tracking some of my early learning and tests of [Amazon Managed Streaming for Kafka](https://aws.amazon.com/msk/) (Amazon MSK), and [Confluent's Kafka Connect](https://docs.confluent.io/current/connect/index.html) to produce or consume data from the cluster.
+This repository is a work in process and is tracking some of my early learning and tests of [Amazon Managed Streaming for Kafka](https://aws.amazon.com/msk/) (Amazon MSK), and [Confluent's Kafka Connect](https://docs.confluent.io/current/connect/index.html) to produce or consume data from the cluster.

 My vision, if time permits, is to have an easy-to-deploy project that creates: